ShawnTSH1229/ShawnTSH1229.github.io/source/_posts/Simplified-Nanite-Virtualized-Geometry-In-MiniEngine.md

 todo
 # Nanite Builder
 ## Overview
 SimNanite (Simplified Nanite) building is an offline mesh processing during mesh import.
-It splits the mesh into clusters to provide a fine-grained mesh culling with a graph partition algorithm.
-Beyond the cluster level, SimNanite partitions the cluster into groups to accelerate mesh culling.
-In addtion, SimNanite simplifies the merged clusters at the current level rather than separate clusters in order to avoid the Lod crack artifact without boundnary edge locking.
+It splits the mesh into **clusters** to provide a fine-grained mesh culling with a graph partition algorithm.
+Beyond the cluster level, SimNanite partitions the cluster into **groups** to accelerate mesh culling.
+Cluster groups are the leaf nodes of the **BVH structure**.
+In addtion, SimNanite **simplifies the merged clusters** at the current level rather than separate clusters in order to avoid the Lod crack artifact without boundnary edge locking.
 <p align="center">
     <img src="/resource/simnanite/image/nanite_builder_overview.png" width="60%" height="60%">
 </p>